 Writing a response that, deep down, you might not agree with, can be difficult.
 It’s important not to come across insincere or sarcastic.
 Before you post a response, have someone else read it to ensure you sound genuine.

-Hopefully, this isn’t information that you’ll have to use very often.
-But when the time comes, these dos and don’ts should help you face these negative reviews in a positive way, which will reduce the impact on your brand.
+If you find yourself facing a negative one though, hopefully, these dos and don’ts will help you handle these negative reviews in a positive way, reducing the impact on your brand.
 Some negativity is inevitable, especially for startups where teething problems are common.
 But these comments let you know what needs fixing, they highlight opportunities for growth, and above all, they show your customers how well you cope in the face of adversity.

 Rise to the challenge.